R/hhj.R

 an integer value, maximum number of iterations for the HHJ algorithm to compute.

-a numeric value, the block-length (\(l*\) in HHJ) for which to perform initial block bootstraps.
+a numeric value, the block-length (l∗ in HHJ) for which to perform initial block bootstraps.

-a numeric value, the length of each overlapping subsample, \(m\) in HHJ.
+a numeric value, the length of each overlapping subsample, m in HHJ.

-a character string, either "bias/variance"
+a character string, either "bias/variance",

-depending on the desired object of
+"one-sided", or "two-sided" depending on the desired object of

 estimation.
 If the desired bootstrap statistic is bias or variance then

-which sets \(k = 3\) per HHJ.
+select "bias/variance" which sets k=3 per HHJ.
 If the object

 of estimation is the one-sided or two-sided distribution function, then set

-or k = "two-sided"
+k = "one-sided" or k = "two-sided" which sets k=4 and

-\(k = 5\), respectively.
+k=5, respectively.
 For the purpose of generating symmetric confidence

-intervals around an unknown parameter, k = "two-sided"
+intervals around an unknown parameter, k = "two-sided" (the default)

 should be used.